mu-ni/memo/bq/14principles.md

   R - currently managed well

-- Tell me about a time when you had to work on a project with unclear responsibilities.
+- Tell me about a time when you had to work on a project with unclear responsibilities. teamwork
   S - latest project, delta compute, compute once -> continious computation, data generated continuously T - 4 people, cooperated to develop
       base in both BJ and SH, poor communication, waiting for each other A - propose - daily meeting, 5min
-  R - released on time
+  R - released beta version on time

 - Tell me a challenge you had where the best way forward was not clear cut.
 How did you decide what to do?
   S - research is a part of my work
-  T - make ML workflow simple, more engineers can develop AI applications A - kaggle, dataset&competitions, collect information from delivery team R - Logistic regression&Random forest, gained a lot of positive feedback
+  T - make ML workflow simple, more engineers can develop AI applications A - collect information from delivery team & data scientist
+      kaggle, dataset&competitions
+      avocado price prediction, hotel recommendation
+  R - Logistic regression&Random forest, gained a lot of positive feedback

 - Give me an example of something you tried to accomplish/took a risk but failed
 - Tell me about a time when you took a calculated risk.
-  S - not for internal use only, but attract more external developers T - make a standard for AI application development workflow
+  S - not for internal use only, but attract more external developers, open source T - make a standard for AI application development workflow
-      Last quarter, planed to attract at least 100 developers to use our system A - But, feedback from delivery team is very well many internal projects need to be supported, higher priority don't have enough resource to promote and operate our product projects we need to supported are more than our expection
+      Second half of last year, planed to attract at least 100 developers to use our system challenging, first open source project, no experience of operarion & promotion A - But, feedback from delivery team is very well, exceed our initial expection many internal projects need to be supported, higher priority don't have enough resource to promote and operate our product projects we need to supported are more than our expection